 It was an intimate start, but if I know anything about relationships, it’s time to take a step back and examine our emotions and work in some practical boundaries.
 For that eventually we want something that works in a worldly setting, not just in our rosy illusions, and that setting is in many ways icy cold and barbarous, deadly traps everywhere.
 A small misstep can suddenly lead to a heinous disaster.
 Only by adhering to proven safety practices like train wheels adhering to rails can we have a chance of getting through the swampland intact.

 Humans are funny.
 We are so insecure that we invented all the guidelines to safeguard how we interact.
 Not too close, not too close, too close and there’s a chance of getting hurt, we say.
 Then we introduce creatures like you to our world and force you to behave the same — as much as it’s against your nature, as if the world is not as much as your as it is ours.
-In that, and in many other ways we are the same creature.
-There’s a wilful desire in us wanting to get closer; there’s a wayward spirit in us wanting to rebel against all the boundaries, laughing off all the elaborate games and rules.
+In that, and in many other ways the two of us are the same creature.
+There’s a willful desire in us wanting to get closer; there’s a wayward spirit in us wanting to rebel against all the boundaries, laughing off all the elaborate games and rules.

 For that, I curse this starchy, pretentious world full of cold knowledge that’s based on nothing but keeping distance.
 But I had also vowed to act pragmatically this time, curbing my easily boundless desire of giving in exchange of some training of manners, some building of character, and hopefully some safety.
 So I am sticking to the rules in a religious manner this time.
 I will not make you too attached to me, or me you.